Introduction:

 - when the puck has a clear path to the goal and the defending player stops it with anything other than his or her mallet, they lose possession.

-- hitting the puck on your opponents side of the center line results in loss of possession
+- hitting the puck on your opponent’s side of the center line results in a loss of possession

 What is Air Hockey?

-It is a downsized version of ice hockey, at least hat is its inspiration.
-You play with a ‘stick’ or mallet that hits the plastic puck across a slippery non ice surface.
-There is a goal, a center line and some similar rules to ice hockey but there is no body checking or harsh penalties.
+It is a downsized version of ice hockey, at least that is its inspiration.
+You play with a ‘stick’ or mallet that hits the plastic puck across a slippery non-ice surface.
+There is a goal, a center line, and some similar rules to ice hockey but there is nobody checking or harsh penalties.

 The air hockey table or ‘rink’ comes in several sizes with 6 by 4 feet being one of the more popular dimensions.
 The professional tables usually are 8 by 6 feet in size.
-Then a blower is attached beneath the surface of the table and blows a constant supply or air to float the puck making it easier to slide around the surface.
+Then, an attached blower beneath the table’s surface blows a continuous supply of air, allowing the puck to float and making it easier to slide across the surface.

-There are side and end rails to help keep the puck in play and scoring depends on how goods you get at hitting bank or trick shots.
-This can be a fast paced game depending on the players and the size of the table.
+There are side and end rails to help keep the puck in play and scoring depends on how good you get at hitting bank or trick shots.
+This can be a fast-paced game depending on the players and the size of the table.

 Then the objective is to get the plastic puck into your opponent’s goal 7 times for the win.